emilyhorsman/bikeblog/content/posts/kats-bb-1-part-4/index.md

 {{< image src="DSCF0980.jpg" alt="A blue and gold bicycle propped up with a stick in a misty forest.
 The bike has a dark tanwall rear tire and a medium tanwall front tire.
 There are silver cranks and a silver front rack with a burgundy bag." >}}

 And, of course, the Fabio's Fanny on a Nitto Mark's Rack!
-The bag just doesn't work with these bars that have backsweep and forward extension without the rack.
+The bag just doesn't work without the rack because of the backsweep and forward extension on these bars.

 Almost done!